 From 2012 The Swedish Sheep Farmer Association introduced a new breeding system based on the method of BLUP – Best Linear Unbiased Prediction.
 Since then Estimated Breeding Values (EBV´s) has deeply been adopted in the selection process by a tailormade own index for growth, conformation and fleece traits called LINX –

-Below chart shows the genetic trend for the lamb crops of Lindholmen each year for the most important traits – growth, conformation and fleece.
+Below chart shows the genetic trend for the lamb crops of Lindholmen each year for fleece traits compared to the average population of the breed (red line)

 Breeding values 120 – 130 means within Topp2% of the population and 130+ within 0,5%.